rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

     }
 ```

 Because the program will check each case until it finds one that is true, it won't give multiple outputs.
-This is called a multi-way if *further discussed in [module 2](#module-02-predefined-classes-methods-and-decision-structures)*
+This is called a [multi-way if](#multi-way-if-statments).

 ### Primitive Data Types ###